gtzilla/colorlogjs/README.md

 # Color Log JS (colorlogjs)

-Colors the color output, adds a few more crude items.
+Colors the output of `console.*` (log, error, info, debug, warn).
+IT also adds a few more items.
 This will probably break in your project.
 Send a fix.

 ## Installation